 The United States Secretary of Education recognized the ABHES.
 For granting accreditation for allied health education programs of private and post-secondary institutions.

 Accreditation Process of ABHES

-The accreditation process of ABHES takes the following steps.
+The ABHES accreditation process takes the following steps.

 The application packet is retrieved.

-Application Submission - After clarification on the basic eligibility criteria of application submission, the application is submitted for institutional or programmatic accreditation, along with other required documents.
+Application Submission - The clarification on the basic eligibility criteria of application submission.
+The application is submitted for institutional or programmatic accreditation, along with other required documents.